d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   Besides those exporters and candidate collectors, the `embark-consult' package provides many subtle tweaks and small integrations between Embark and Consult.
-For example, if you run `embark-collect' from any of the the `consult-yank' family of commands, you'll see the Embark Collect buffers has full multi-line kill-ring entries with zebra stripes, so you can easily tell where they start and end.

-  Some examples of little tweaks provided by `embark-consult' to the behavior of Consult commands when used as Embark actions are:
+Some examples are:

   • The asynchronous search commands will start in the directory associated to the Embark target if that target is a file, buffer,